 In Section 5 we generalized the resolution technique that we used to solve Einstein's equation, coupling the metric to a scalar.
 Substituting the unit determinant part of the metric with an effective scalar degree of freedom, and simplifying the system further by introducing a fictitious superpotential allows to find nontrivial solutions.
 These can holographically be interpreted as RG flows that violate Lorentz invariance.
 While it is easy to generate new solutions, it would be interesting to find some physically meaningful example of such non-Lorentz-invariant RG flows.

-\centerline{\bf{Acknowledgements}} I would like to express my gratitude to H. Liu for the initial motivation and for the help throughout this project.
-I would also like to thank A. Adams and J. Sonner for their helpful insights.
+\centerline{\bf{Acknowledgements}} I would like to express my gratitude to Hong Liu for the initial motivation and for the help throughout this project.
+I would also like to thank Allan Adams and Julian Sonner for their helpful insights.